tarwn/lessthandot-hugo/blogs/content/posts/2009-10-23-intranet-makeover.md

 Use virtual web sites with custom DNS names!

 Say you have a web site that everyone knows as the document repository.
-Choose a cool, short name for it that people will remember and isn&#8217;t hard to type.
-How about &#8220;repository&#8221;?
+Choose a cool, short name for it that people will remember and isn't hard to type.
+How about “repository”?
 Great, then.
-In your DNS, add &#8220;repository&#8221; as a CNAME for the current DNS name that everyone&#8217;s using (say, companyweb1).
+In your DNS, add “repository” as a CNAME for the current DNS name that everyone's using (say, companyweb1).
 It literally takes a few seconds for a DNS admin to add an entry like this.

 Then, run your sites—wherever they are—using virtual hosting with the new DNS name.

-The finishing touch is to set the default content page correctly so the trailing &#8220;main.html&#8221; in the URL can be eliminated.
-Since it&#8217;s now its own site, you shouldn&#8217;t have conflicts with other sites.
+The finishing touch is to set the default content page correctly so the trailing “main.html” in the URL can be eliminated.
+Since it's now its own site, you shouldn't have conflicts with other sites.

-If you were previously using a virtual folder, you just make the new site&#8217;s root document the same folder.
+If you were previously using a virtual folder, you just make the new site's root document the same folder.
 Some testing is a good idea because the site needs to function properly in its new location, especially links needing to use the correct name and path (but I personally think that a well-designed site could probably move over with no changes).
 You can actually run both the new and old access methods at the same time to do testing and ensure a smooth transition.

 Now getting to the resource is much more simple.
-People can visit your site by launching their browser and typing &#8220;repository&#8221; in the address.
-That&#8217;s it!
+People can visit your site by launching their browser and typing “repository” in the address.
+That's it!
 Nothing else is needed.
-They&#8217;re in the site they want.
+They're in the site they want.

 ## IIS 6.0 Virtual Hosting Instructions

 You can set up virtual hosting at site setup time, or convert to using it later.

-At site setup time, when running the Web Site Creation Wizard, on the IP Address and Port Settings wizard page, put the desired DNS name in the &#8220;Host header for this Web site&#8221; box.
+At site setup time, when running the Web Site Creation Wizard, on the IP Address and Port Settings wizard page, put the desired DNS name in the “Host header for this Web site” box.

 To modify an existing site, get properties on it, then go to Web Site -> IP Address Advanced -> select an item in the list and Edit it -> Host Header value.